adolfodelarosades/Curso_MongoDB_University/M103_Chapter_3_Sharding.md

 Check all answers that apply:

-* The role of primary shard is subject to change.
+* The role of primary shard is subject to change. :+1:

-* Non-sharded collections are placed on the primary shard.
+* Non-sharded collections are placed on the primary shard. :+1:

 * Client applications communicate directly with the primary shard.

 * The primary shard always has more data than the other shards.

-* Shard merges are performed by the mongos.
+* Shard merges are performed by the mongos. :+1:

+**See detailed answer**

+**Correct answers:**

+**The role of primary shard is subject to change.**

+We can manually change the primary shard of a database, if we need to.

+**Non-sharded collections are placed on the primary shard.**

+Until the collection is sharded, mongos will place it on the primary shard of its database.

+**Shard merges are performed by the mongos.**

+When documents are fetched from multiple shards, mongos has to gather and organize those documents in a shard_merge.

+**Incorrect answers:**

+**The primary shard always has more data than the other shards.**

+The primary shard may have more data, because non-sharded collections will only exist on the primary shard.
+But this is not necessarily the case.

+**Client applications communicate directly with the primary shard.**

+Clients communicate with the mongos, which communicates to the shards in a cluster - this includes the primary shard.

 ## 6. Tema: Configuración de un grupo fragmentado